Breast Implant Problems & Their Correction

 This occurs when the body forms a layer of scar around the implant that continues to increase.
 Although not in itself dangerous, it will progress over a period of time.
 Around 10% of patients form capsules over a 10 year period, and

 a small number develop them much sooner.
 Certain types of implant, including saline and polyurethane may have a slightly lower risk of hardening.

 Another option is to remove the implant and then reshape the remaining breast using a breast lift (mastopexy).
 This is an excellent form of treatment if the patient has enough breast tissue to make a reasonable breast shape.
 If the skin is very lax with hardening then a combination of a new implant and a breast lift can be considered.

 This understandably causes a lot of concern to patients and is a problem that was highlighted during the PIP reports in 2011/2012.
 Although Stephen McCulley has never used PIP implants in his practice, it is important to note that even the best quality implants have a small risk of rupture over time.
 Whilst it can be very alarming, it is not always an emergency and could be done over a time frame that suits the patient.

 Implant – Intracapsular Rupture

 There is over 40 years of evidence that shows silicone implants in particular are very safe.
 When this type of implant ruptures the silicone can sit within the scar capsule (known as an Intracapsular rupture) without leaking into the breast.
-In this case there will be little sign of rupture and is less likely to cause problems in the short term.
+In this case there will be little sign of rupture and is less likely to cause problems in

 Implant – Extracapsular Rupture